I wish to inspire readers, teachers, and book clubs to bake along with their reading and promote discussion about the

-8. Does the dynamic between Edie’s mother and her aunt Rita at all resemble the contrast of Percy and Saffy?
+8. Does the dynamic between Edie’s mother and her aunt Rita at all resemble the contrast between Percy and Saffy?
 What specific instances make you think so?

 9. Was it wrong of Edith to read her mother’s letters?
 Or was it justified since her mother was always so closed off, and she was merely seeking a way to get closer to her and to understand the sisters better that she would be writing about?

 10. What are some of the differences between Percy and Saffy?
-Which one of them stronger and what makes them that way?
+Which one of them is stronger and what makes them that way?
 How were Saffy’s and Juniper’s writing styles different?

 11. Would you say the Mud Man was purely a fictional character to Raymond Blythe?
 Was it his muse?
 Or do you feel it was an embodiment of all his mental torments his whole life?
 Or was it a real ghost that caused all the tragedies within the castle?

 12. How do you feel about the conclusion of the story of the sisters Blythe?
 Had you guessed it correctly, or were you shocked?
 What were the many tragedies of Milderhurst castle?

 1. The other books that were mentioned as favorites of Edie’s— Bleak House, Wuthering Heights, and Jane Eyre.
 Do you see any similarities between any of their themes and this story, or between any of their characters and those in this novel?

 2. Do the sisters Blythe—Seraphina, Persephone, and Juniper—bear any similarities to the real-life Bronte sisters in their different writing styles, subjects, or methods?
 How about in their personalities?